4E71-NOP/FlexibleLampStack/readme.md

  ## Commented options

 There is a number of evironement variables lines that are commented in the script/dc/dc-xxx.yml files.
 Those are not necessary for standart use.
-But if needed the user can enable those evironement variables.
+But if needed the user can enable those evironment variables.

 ## Directory separation